 Egyptian artefact classes in the Ashmolean Museum continue.
-In Michaelmas Term and the first half of Trinity Term, individual artefacts from all periods are studied, analysing how they should be approached, relating them to archaeological contexts where possible, and studying what can be learned about them as individual pieces as well as what they tell us more broadly about Egyptian civilisation.
-The classes last one and a half hours per week.
+In Michaelmas Term and the first half of Trinity Term, individual artefacts from all periods are studied in a chronological sequence, x.
+The classes last two hours per week.
 Towards the end of these classes, practice is given in preparing formal written descriptions of artefacts.